Table of Contents

 - Skull and Crossbones: The skull and crossbones is an iconic image that most people strongly associate with the concept of toxicity or poison.
-But what does this symbol mean exactly?
-In this case, it indicates toxicity.
+But what does this hazmat symbol mean exactly?
+In this case, it is a symbol for hazardous materials that indicates toxicity.
 In other words, if a person swallowed or inhaled even a small amount of the chemical, or if it got on their skin, it could prove fatal.

 Department of Transportation HAZMAT Placards

 Another set of hazardous waste symbols you may have seen are placed on vehicles transporting hazardous materials down the highway.
-The Department of Transportation (DOT) requires drivers to display these placards.
-You may see multiple pictures and numbers, but the simplest way of understanding what these signs mean is to understand the nine classes of hazardous materials they denote.
-Note that some classes include multiple symbols, but every sign will bear the number of its class.
+The Department of Transportation or DOT requires drivers to display these placards.
+You may see multiple pictures and numbers, but to understand these signs is to understand the nine classes of hazardous materials they denote.
+Note that some classes include numerous symbols, but every sign will bear its class number.

 - Explosives: Signs for explosives are orange diamond-shaped signs with a number 1.
-Depending on the particular type of explosive, the sign gets more specific with another number after the one, which indicates the division within the class.
+Depending on the particular type of explosive, the sign gets more specific with another number after the one, indicating the class division.
 For example, a blasting agent is a 1.5.
-Some signs include an explosion symbol that resembles the bomb on the GHS sign.
+Some signs include an explosion hazmat symbol that resembles the bomb on the GHS sign.

 - Gases: Gases get a diamond-shaped sign with a picture at the top and text below.
 These signs denote three types of gases: flammable, non-flammable and poisonous.
 You’ll see pictures on these signs that reflect the same symbols we learned about from the GHS system, including the skull and crossbones, for example, which in this case, means that a gas is poisonous and presents an inhalation hazard.

 - Flammable Liquid: Class 3 does not include subdivisions, so there is just one sign for this class.
-It’s a red diamond with a flame and also includes the words “Flammable Liquid.”
-Flammable liquids, such as gasoline, for example, can ignite easily at relatively low temperatures.
+The flammable liquid sign is a red diamond with a flame and also includes the words “Flammable Liquid.”
+Flammable liquids like gasoline, for example, can ignite easily at relatively low temperatures.
 Specifically, a liquid is considered flammable if it has a flash point at or under 199.4 °F.

-- Poison: Class 6 is dedicated to poisonous materials and is divided into two subcategories: toxic substances and infectious substances.
-Signs used to indicate a toxic substance include the skull and crossbones and may include more specific information about the particular poison.
+- Poison: Class 6 is dedicated to poisonous materials and is divided into two subcategories, toxic and infectious substances.
+Signs to indicate a toxic substance include the skull and crossbones and may include more specific information about the poison.
 Infectious substances include a symbol you’ve probably seen in medical facilities — the biohazard sign, which looks like interlocking circles.

 - Radioactive: Class 7 placards indicate that a truck is transporting radioactive substances.
 This class does not include any divisions.
-All signs include the symbol that’s been used since the 1940s to indicate radioactivity.
+All signs include the symbol used since used since the 1940s to indicate radioactivity.
 This symbol is known as the trefoil.
 A Class 7 diamond-shaped placard may be yellow or white, but it should always include this symbol.